Cosmology with voids: Cosmological parameter estimation from voids

 \section{Cosmological parameter estimation from \ideal\ voids}

 The interior regions of \ideal\ voids evolve as isolated mini-universes.
 They have FLRW parameters of their own.
 Nonetheless there are two key connections between voids and the background cosmology.
 The first connection is the void depth $\dep$, which relates the matter density inside a void to the mean density of the universe.
-The second connection is equation~\eqref{eq:Heffnonlin}, which links $\dep$ and the outlow rate $\Heff$ to $f H$, where $f$ is the velocity growth parameter (equation~\eqref{eq:f}) and $H$ is the background Hubble parameter.
+The second connection is equation~\eqref{eq:Heffnonlin}, which links $\dep$ and the outflow rate $\Heff$ to $f H$, where $f$ is the velocity growth parameter (equation~\eqref{eq:f}) and $H$ is the background Hubble parameter.
 Just as samples of $H(z)$ from Type Ia supernovae yield $\Omm$, $\Oml$ and $h$, samples of $f H$ from void properties $\dep$ and $\Heff$ can provide cosmological constraints.
-Any set of voids can, in principle, provide constraints, so long as their statistical properties are recovered at a range of redshifts.